Home Desktop products Programming About us

 NEW Download EarthSunX version 3.30 final (XP / Vista / Windows 7 / Windows 8 ready, the same EXE works on both 32 and 64 bit Windows)

-Order the registered (never expiring) version of EarthSunX from ShareIt!!! (volume discounts are now available; also please note that EarthSunX is now part of our top suite - Desktop-Enhancing Utilities).
+Order the registered (never expiring) version of EarthSunX from MyCommerce (formerly ShareIt). (volume discounts are now available; existing registered users can order much cheaper updates using this link; also please note that EarthSunX is now part of our top suite - Desktop-Enhancing Utilities).

 Please note that v2 will take advantage of the latest timezones definitions in Windows, however you should